praneetech/cybersecurity-foundations/README.md

 ---

-## 🛡️ Completed Cyber Security Training (TryHackMe)
+## 🛡️ Completed Cybersecurity Foundations (TryHackMe)

-Beyond the standard high school curriculum, I have officially **completed 100% of the foundational free modules** across the TryHackMe Pre-Security learning track to prepare for the IITK Cybersecurity program.
+Beyond the standard high school curriculum, I have officially completed 100% of the foundational free modules across the TryHackMe Pre-Security learning track to prepare for the IITK Cybersecurity program.

 *   **System Environments:** Mastery of Linux CLI navigation, directory manipulation, and understanding operating system file hierarchies.
 *   **Networking Foundations:** Practical understanding of the OSI model, IP routing protocols, packet/frame structures, and DNS/HTTP infrastructure.